nicm42/100-days-of-code/log2.md

 Thoughts: It hadn't veen occured to me that you could do speech recognition on a computer.
 Or that it was so easy.

 Link to work: None

+Day 63: 7th April 2020
+Progress: Did two Javascript30 tutorials, one one webcam and one on speech synthesis

+Thoughts: Really interesting stuff.
+Not sure if I'll use it, but fun to learn anyway.

+Link to work: None